rootwork/rootwork.org/hugo/content/blog/2008-01-01/index.md

 aliases:
   - /blog/2008/01/drupal-nonprofits-or-how-build-social-networks-change
   - /p/080101

+# For the post as it appears in lists.
+summary: >
-description: "In return for NetSquared's generosity, I wanted to post some tips for nonprofits thinking about using Drupal for their sites -- when to use it and when not to use it, as well as a few useful tidbits from a recent workshop." # For SEO and social media snippets.
+  In return for NetSquared's generosity, I wanted to post some tips for nonprofits thinking about using Drupal for their sites -- when to use it and when not to use it, as well as a few useful tidbits from a recent workshop.

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: "In return for NetSquared's generosity, I wanted to post some tips for nonprofits thinking about using Drupal for their sites -- when to use it and when not to use it, as well as a few useful tidbits from a recent workshop." # For the post in lists.
+  Some tips for nonprofits thinking about using Drupal for their sites -- when to use it and when not to use it, as well as a few useful tidbits from a recent workshop.

-draft: true # Change to 'false' to publish this post.
+draft: false # Change to 'false' to publish this post.
 featured: false
 toc: false